 Coronavirus and horses

-Government guidance states that it is rare for an animal to catch coronavirus.
+Government guidance states that it is rare for animals to catch coronavirus.
 If they do contract the virus, they often only show mild symptoms and are better within a few days.

-There is limited evidence that coronavirus can pass from infected humans to animals such as cats and ferrets.
+There is evidence that coronavirus can pass from infected humans to animals such as dogs, cats and ferrets.
 However, this does not currently include horses.
 As a precaution, you should:

-- wash your hands with soap before and after any contact with your horse, its food and bedding
+- wash your hands with soap before and after any contact with your horse, their food and bedding

 - avoid contact such as kissing or cuddling

-Despite recent media reports, there is no evidence that animals can pass coronavirus to people.
-However, as a precaution you should follow good hygiene routines including washing your hands before and after any contact with your pet, its food and bedding.
+Instead, you should follow good hygiene routines including washing your hands before and after any contact with your horse, their food and bedding.